InSyncWithFoo/ryecharm/README.md

 If you use Ruff as a language server via LSP mode, you are strongly encouraged to enable language server logging.
-This will allow corresponding logs to be recorded in `idea.log` for further analysis should a problem arises.
+This will allow corresponding logs to be recorded in log files for further analysis should a problem arises.

 Add the following line to the <b>Help</b> |